atrettel/windbag/design.md

           easily.
 This project involves arrays primarily, so Fortran seems more appropriate here.

-    - Use a simple Makefile for compilation.
+    - The code MUST use a simple Makefile for compilation.

-    - The same executable should be used for all cases.
-There should be no need to recompile the code at all for different cases or studies.
+    - The same executable SHOULD be used for all cases.
+There SHOULD be no need to recompile the code at all for different cases or studies.

-        - Similarly, do not use any preprocessor.
+        - Similarly, The code MUST NOT use any preprocessor.

-    - Only use MPI for parallelization.
+    - The code MUST only use MPI for parallelization.

-    - Use descriptive variable names (even if they are long).
+    - The code SHOULD use descriptive variable names (even if they are long).

 Non-goals